espnet/espnet/doc/espnet2_tutorial.md

   2. `main_conf` (**Dict**): The main configuration for the parameters shared across all blocks.
   3. `body_conf` (**List[Dict]**): The list of configurations for each block of the encoder architecture but the input block.

 The first and second configurations are optional.
-If needed, fhe following parameters can be modified in each configuration:
+If needed, the following parameters can be modified in each configuration:

     main_conf:
       pos_wise_act_type: Position-wise activation type. (str, default = "swish")